 Archival records must be retained.
 Records that are historical in nature or that have an "archival" designation on a retention schedule must remain intact.
 University policy and state law require that these records undergo review and selection for preservation in the University Archives.
 Contact University Archives for disposition of historical/archival records.

 Information regarding shredding vendors is provided as a courtesy only: University Archives and Records Management is not the coordinator of shredding service on campus.
-All information should be verified with the vendor and with Barbara Lewis in WWU Business Services (x3068) before proceeding.
+All information should be verified with the vendor and with WWU Business Services (x3068) before proceeding.

 Offices that need direct shredding of confidential or other eligible records must establish an account directly with one of the university's contracted shredding vendors.
-To initiate service, contact Barbara Lewis in Business Services at x3068.
+To initiate service, contact Business Services at x3068.

 - The University Archives and Records Center will still provide shredding for all non-permanent records that are stored in the Records Center for university departments/offices/programs.